 4) Avoiding computer vision syndrome (i.e. forward head posture, bombarded by blue light and artificial light)

-i.
-Reduce audio and visual notifications on your phone and corner of computer screen as it creates loss of focus.
+- Reduce distracting notifications (Reduce audio and visual notifications on your phone and corner of computer screen as it creates loss of focus.)

 If you have any questions, or think that your workplace could be contributing to your pain, come in for a chiropractic or physiotherapy assessment today!